-The topography of the Kwadacha Management Area is mountainous area with steep canyon walls and terrain incised by lakes and major rivers into shallow valleys in highland/plain areas.
+The topography of the North-Liard is predominantly rolling terrain incised by major rivers into shallow valleys in plateau/plain areas and into steep-walled canyons in mountainous areas.
 The geography includes numerous features of glacial origin such as kettle lakes, drumlins, and esker formations.
-The rivers drain southwest to the Finlay River of which flows into the Williston Lake Reservoir and into the Peace River then the Mackenzie River before finally emptying into the Arctic Ocean.
-The climate is continental (relatively dry and cold), with moderate snow depths.
+Because the area is east of the Continental Divide, rivers drain northeast to the Liard River and into the Mackenzie River system before finally emptying into the Arctic Ocean.
+The climate is continental (relatively dry and cold), with low snow depths relative to more coastal areas.